purescript-spec/purescript-spec/docs/running.md

 # Running

 When you have a spec, you need a runner to actually run it and get the results.
-PureScript Spec comes with a default runner, `run`, which takes an array of *reporters* and a spec to run.
+PureScript Spec comes with a NodeJS runner, `run`, which takes an array of *reporters* and a spec to run.
 What you get back is a test-running program of type `Eff r ()`.
 The effect rows in `r` depend on what you do in your specs and what reporters you are using.
 The program can be run using